proteus-h2020/proteus-job/README.md

---flatness-classes-path	The path of the file associating classes --time-series-path	The RAW time series file --model-storage-path	The path where the trained dictionary will be stored
+--flatness-classes-path	The path of the file associating classes --time-series-path	The RAW time series file --model-storage-path	The path where the trained dictionary will be stored --sax-alphabet-size	The alphabet size --sax-paa-fragment-size	The PAA fragment size --sax-word-size	The SAX word size
 ```

 **Example**